Gina679/ningningzhang-nina.github.io/_pages/about.md

 This is Zhang Ningning's personal homepage.
 Please also refer to my [homepage](ningningzhang-nina.github.io/).

 ## A short introduction
-Currently, I am a PhD student in the Univerity of Hong Kong.
+I graduated from the University of Hong Kong with a PhD degree in December 2024.
 Before studying in HKU, I finished my bachelor and master education in Beijing Jiaotong Univeristy.

 <b>Research Interests:</b>
 * Financial time series analysis